qitianshi/tyros/Lesson X/README.md

 * Robotics languages, like C, C++, and Python
 * Machine learning and AI, using tools like TensorFlow

 Of course, we hope you pick up skills beyond just languages and syntax.
-As you become an experienced coder, these skills will help you not only write better code, but be a better problem-solver.
+As you become an experienced coder, these skills will help you not only write better code, but also become a better problem-solver.

 * How to effectively Google for help
 * How to break down complex tasks